hzget/hzget.github.io/programming/basic/tdd.md

 ### Conclusion

 Test-Driven Development is a disciplined and systematic approach to software development that ensures functionality is built incrementally and verified from the start.
-By writing tests first, developers can be confident that their code does exactly what it¡¯s supposed to do, leading to more reliable and maintainable software.
+By writing tests first, developers can be confident that their code does exactly what it's supposed to do, leading to more reliable and maintainable software.